 Therapy Team

-Connect by emailing intake@hoperoots.org or text (970) 200-8575 for a free 20-minute phone consultation.
-Isabel works with clients age 14+ of any gender identity.
-Isabel sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado—Medicaid (RMHP only) or Private Pay (with sliding scale).
+Call or Text (970) 200-8575 or email intake@hoperoots.org to inquire about availability and to schedule a free 20-minute phone consultation.
+Shelby works with clients age 18+ of any gender identity.
+Shelby sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado.
+Medicaid (RMHP only) or Private Pay (with sliding scale).

-To inquire about scheduling with Jenna, please email intake@hoperoots.org or text (970) 200-8575 to request a free 20-minute phone consultation.
-Jenna works with clients age 18+ of any gender identity.
-Jenna sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado—Medicaid (RMHP only) or Private Pay (with sliding scale).
+To inquire about scheduling with me, please email alex@hoperoots.org or call/text (970) 200-8575 to request a free 20-minute phone consultation.
+I work with individuals ages 15 and up of any gender identity.
+I see clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado—Medicaid (RMHP only) or Private Pay (with sliding scale).

 Sarah Joseph, LPC, NCC, Director & Trauma Therapist